 - Process running with highest priority that needs to run, will preempt all the other processes.

 - Priorities must be assigned to all the processes according to the protocol of Rate monotonic scheduling.

 - If any static priority assignment algorithm can meet the deadlines then rate monotonic scheduling can also do the same.
 It is optimal.

-- It consists of calculated copy of the time periods unlike other time-sharing algorithms as Round robin which neglects the scheduling needs of the processes.
+- It consists of a calculated copy of the time periods, unlike other time-sharing algorithms as Round robin which neglects the scheduling needs of the processes.

 - It is very difficult to support aperiodic and sporadic tasks under RMA.

-- RMA is not optimal when tasks period and deadline differ.
+- RMA is not optimal when the task period and deadline differ.